Lambourne2/boundbyshadow/README.md

 - **Complete Production Plan:** 24-week schedule for solo anime creation
 - **AI Tool Integration:** Specific workflows for ChatGPT 4o image generation and Pika animation
 - **Comprehensive Storyboards:** Detailed visual planning for key scenes
+- **Google Cloud and Firebase Integration:**
+This project plans to utilize Google Cloud services and Firebase to support its development and potential deployment.
+Firebase will be employed for data storage, ensuring data integrity, and enabling user management features if needed.
+Google Cloud services will be considered for potentially serving AI models, which could enhance various aspects of the production pipeline, such as content generation or optimization.
+These services are chosen for their scalability, reliability, and ability to grow with the project's needs, from initial development to possible expansion.

+-**Browser Compatibility:**

+Given the project's reliance on AI tools for various creative tasks, ensuring browser compatibility is crucial.
+Throughout the development process, testing will be performed across major browsers, including Chrome, Safari, and Firefox.
+If compatibility issues arise with specific AI tool outputs or functionalities, fallback solutions or alternative AI tool choices will be considered to maintain a consistent and accessible experience.

 - **Soundtrack Guidance:** Music design that reinforces the art/music power theme

+## Audio Production

+While the actual audio production (voice acting, sound effects implementation, and final mixing) is outside the immediate scope of this AI-focused solo project, this repository is set up to plan for its eventual integration.
+This planning will include:

+- **Voice Acting Placeholders:** Identifying where dialogue and character voices are needed.
+- **Sound Effect Planning:** Determining the types of sound effects required for key scenes and actions.
+- **Music Placement:** Defining where music tracks should start, stop, and transition to enhance the narrative.

+The `soundtrack/soundtrack_guidance.md` file will be essential in guiding the final audio production, ensuring that music and sound design reinforce the art/music power theme.

 ## Getting Started